basarat/demo-noImplicitAny/script.md

 }
 ```

-Later if someone another type to the union, you will get nice errors for all the places that were not handled
+Later if you need to add another type to the union, you will get nice errors for all the places where that type was not handled

 ```
 declare var foo: